 If you’re curious about how your FICO Scores add up, there are a few ways you can check them.

-First, you can purchase a FICO Score through an authorized FICO retailer.
-Equifax, Experian and TransUnion are all authorized to sell FICO scores to consumers.
+- You can purchase a FICO Score through an authorized FICO retailer.
+The three credit bureaus – Equifax, Experian, and TransUnion – are all authorized to sell FICO scores to consumers.

-Next, you could get your score through an authorized FICO open access partner.
+- You could get your score through an authorized FICO open-access partner.
 The FICO open-access program allows banks and other financial institutions to provide FICO Scores to their customers for free.
 So if you have a rewards credit card, for example, one of your card perks may include free FICO Score access.

-You can also look into services that provide FICO Scores for free.
+- You can look into services that provide FICO Scores for free.
 For example, Experian Credit Boost and Chase Credit Journey both offer free access to your FICO Score.

-Free credit monitoring services can issue updated credit scores to customers monthly for free.
-But instead of a FICO Score, you may be getting a VantageScore or a proprietary credit score instead so be sure to read the fine print before signing up.
+- Free credit monitoring services can issue updated credit scores to customers monthly for free.
+But instead of a FICO Score, you may get a VantageScore or a proprietary credit score.
+So be sure to read the fine print before signing up.

 All things considered, developing good financial habits like paying bills on time and keeping your credit card balances low can help you build a stronger credit score!